HabitatFramework/TechnicalGuide/installation/installation.rst

 * Microsoft Access 2000 or later
 * Microsoft SQL Server 2008 R2 Express, OR
 * Microsoft SQL Server 2008 R2 Service Pack 2 or later
-* ArcGIS 10.1 or MapInfo 10.0.1
+* ArcGIS 10.1 or MapInfo 10.0.1 or later

 .. raw:: latex

 	\newpage

-.. _latest_version:
+.. _latest_release:

-Latest Version
+Latest Release
 ==============

-The latest version of the tool can be found at
+The latest release of the tool can be downloaded from `GitHub <https://github.com/HabitatFramework/HLUTool/releases>`_.
+Two versions of the tool are available:

+	* For ArcGIS or ArcGIS/MapInfo systems (e.g. **v1.0.8**).
+Use when ArcGIS is installed or where ArcGIS and MapInfo are both installed.
+	* For MapInfo only systems (e.g. **v1.0.8m**).
+Use when only MapInfo is installed.

 .. raw:: latex